MicrosoftDocs/azure-docs/articles/container-apps/communicate-between-microservices.md

 Notice how the `baseURL` property gets its value from the `API_BASE_URL` environment variable.

-Next, you'll query for the API endpoint address to pass to the UI application when you create the new container app instance.
+Run the following command to query for the API endpoint address.

 # [Bash](#tab/bash)